Clay10J/dotfiles/README.md

    op item get "[hostname] SSH Key" --fields public_key
    ```

-**Note:** This setup uses the 1Password SSH agent, which serves SSH keys directly from your vault without storing private keys on disk.
-The SSH agent will be automatically configured during the bootstrap process.
+**Note:** This setup uses file-based SSH keys.
+Your SSH private and public keys are securely fetched from 1Password using chezmoi templates and written to `~/.ssh/id_ed25519` and `~/.ssh/id_ed25519.pub`.
+The standard SSH agent is used for authentication.

 ### 3. Bootstrap Installation